donkirkby/chess-kit/docs/new_rules.md

 know what you think.

 ## Table of Contents
+* [Gravity Chess][gravity-chess] both players move in the same direction, trying to stack pieces higher.
+(2 players, chess set, and deck of cards)
 * [Parade Chess Solitaire][parade-chess-solitaire] pieces move each other into a connected group.
 (1 player, chess set, and deck of cards)
 * [Booster Chess][booster-chess] use cards to boost your chess army.